vain0x/playground/2020-05-28-id-arena-debug/README.md

 # ID Arena + Debug

-Conceptually same as [id-arena](https://github.com/fitzgen/id-arena) but `Arena::Id` from this crate implements `Debug` trait to print the *contents of the object* rather than just an integer ID.
+Conceptually same as [id-arena](https://github.com/fitzgen/id-arena) but `Arena::Id` from this crate implements `Debug` trait to print the *contents of the object* rather than just an integer ID for improved print debugging experience.

 ## Illustration